Table of contents

 Processing payroll for your full-time and contract employees is a crucial function that keeps your company running smoothly — but it also sucks up valuable time and resources that you could be spending on growing your business.

-If you find yourself spending more time coordinating paychecks than running your company, it’s probably time to outsource.
-Luckily, there are payroll services available to help.
+If you find yourself spending more time coordinating paychecks than running your company, it’s probably time to outsource your payroll.
+Luckily, there are payroll outsourcing services available to help.

 What is payroll outsourcing?

-A payroll outsourcing service can also include everything from importing timecards directly from your POS to allowing employees to set up direct deposit — all with the goal of making payroll as efficient and easy as possible.
+A payroll outsourcing service can also include everything from importing timecards directly from your point-of-sale (POS) system to allowing employees to set up direct deposit — all with the goal of making payroll as efficient and easy as possible.

 Why should you outsource payroll?